CHT2531/loading-external-data/notes.md

 }
 ```

-This code makes use of promises, a programming concept that takes a little getting use to.
-My advice is to get familiar with what ```fetch()``` does

 ## Making several requests
 Often we want to make lots of ```fetch()``` requests.
 For example, I might want a list of countries and then later on display details for a specific country.
 We might end up with code like this: